valentincanonical/diy-microcloud/README.md

 <!-- ToDo: Add link to the Edge MDO blog entry on Ubuntu.com (TBD) -->
 <!-- ToDo: Add link to the Kubecon blogs (TBD) -->

-> You can decide to skip this step and jump to the end of the next section if you're going for the manual installation instead of using Juju and Charmed Operators.
+> You can decide to skip this step and [jump to the next section](#manually-deploy-a-microk8s-cluster) if you're going for the manual installation instead of using Juju and Charmed Operators.

 [Tutorial Step 3: Instructions to install Juju and register your LXD micro cloud.](./step03-juju-bootstrap/README.md#install-juju).